Jelenia Góra

 The city's history dates back to as early as the 10th century, but the settlement was granted town rights under Polish rule in 1288.
 Jelenia Góra was founded on important trade routes linking the Holy Roman Empire and Bohemia with Eastern Europe.
-The region flourished as a result of trade privileges that became the basis for the establishment of weaving and mining industries during the late Middle Ages and early Renaissance periods.
+The region flourished as a result of trade privileges that became the basis for the establishment of weaving and mining industries during the Late Middle Ages and early Renaissance periods.
 Jelenia Góra witnessed many historical conflicts such as the Thirty Years' War and the decisive Silesian Wars.
 During World War II, the city was miraculously saved from destruction.

 The central suburb of Jelenia Góra possesses many historical and architectural structures of great significance, including the 17th-century town hall, baroque churches and a restored central marketplace as well as parks and gardens.
-The nearby Karkonosze National Park, visited by over 1.5 million tourists annually, has its headquarters in Jelenia Góra.
+The nearby Karkonosze National Park, visited by over 1.5 million tourists annually, has its headquarters in the southwestern neighbourhood of Sobieszów.

-Toponymy
+Names

-The name of the city as mentioned in historical sources, seems to be consistent: German-named Hirschberg but written differently through the centuries (e.g. Hyrzberc 1281, Hyrspergk 1305 and 1355 Hirssbergk, Hirsberg 1521).
-After the incorporation of local lands to Poland in 1945, the city was given the name of Jelenia Góra.
-In the sixteenth and seventeenth centuries, Latin words appear in different records, for example, Mons Cervi, Cervimontia, Monscervinus, Cervigera.
-The Polish name Jelenia Góra together with Hyrszberg is mentioned in the book "Krótki rys jeografii Szląska dla nauki początkowej" published in Głogówek in 1847 by writer Józef Lompa.
+The city was mentioned by various names in historical sources: